learn-co-curriculum/hs-forms-study-guide/README.md

 The rest of this walk-through relies on having a Tweet model already in place.
 Check out `/models/tweet.rb` in the demo to see the model we'll be working with to build tweets.

-We're going to use this Tweet class to create a new instance of a tweet in the controller.
+We're going to use this Tweet model to create a new instance of a tweet in the controller.
 Notice that we have included `require_relative 'models/tweet.rb'` at the top of `application_controller.rb` - a very important step in making sure the code in `application_controller.rb` has access to the code in `tweet.rb`.

 Creating a new instance of a Tweet in the controller looks like this: